Lost Girls & Love Hotels

-Lost Girls & Love Hotels is a 2020 American erotic drama film directed by William Olsson from a screenplay by Catherine Hanrahan which adapts her 2006 novel.
+Lost Girls & Love Hotels (stylized as Lost Girls & Love Hotels - Rosuto gāruzu & rabuhoteruzu) is a 2020 American erotic drama film directed by William Olsson from a screenplay by Catherine Hanrahan which adapts her 2006 novel.
 The film stars Alexandra Daddario as an American English teacher in Tokyo, who loses herself to the city's nightlife and begins an affair with a member of the Yakuza.
 It was released in the United States on video on demand on September 18, 2020, by Astrakan Film AB.

 Plot

 Margaret is an American expatriate living in Tokyo.
 During the day, she works at a Japanese academy teaching prospective flight attendants how to interact with English flight safety instructions.
 She spends her nights getting drunk with fellow expatriates Ines and Liam and seeks out submissive sexual encounters with random men in the city's numerous love hotels.
 Her misadventures cause her to sometimes show up to work in a daze and disheveled, drawing the concern of her manager, Nakamura.
 However, Nakamura sees something of her younger self in Margaret and is sympathetic.

 One day, Margaret crosses paths with a Yakuza enforcer named Kazu, and the two begin a relationship.
 Margaret is at first taken aback by Kazu's revelation that he is about to get married, but she continues with him after he admits that his marriage is more out of duty than love.
 Margaret confides to Kazu that she does not have a family: her father left when she was a child, her mother died from cancer, and she has a schizophrenic brother.
 She came to Japan to be alone.
 She asks if he has ever cut off someone’s finger.
 He explains a finger amputation is an “apology,” a reminder of a transgression.

 On the day of graduation for Margaret's students at the flight academy, Kazu asks Margaret to spend the entire day with him in Kyoto.
 Initially reluctant to skip graduation, Margaret agrees when he says he will not get another day, and they take the train.
 He brings her to the Kiyomizu-dera temple and shows her the "Buddha's womb", a stone illuminated at the end of a pitch-black tunnel.
 Kazu explains the symbolism of being reborn by reaching the stone and says that he has brought Margaret there hoping to help her let go of her trauma, but Margaret seems unaffected.
 On the train ride back to Tokyo, Kazu leaves the train while Margaret is asleep, leaving her despondent and desperate to find him when she wakes up.
 When she returns to work the next day, she finds that she has been dismissed and replaced.